 Duocarmycins are able to exert their mode of action at any phase in the cellular cycle, whereas tubulin binders will only attack tumor cells when they are in a mitotic phase.
 Growing evidence suggests that DNA damaging agents, including duocarmycins, are more efficacious in tumor cell killing than tubulin binders, particularly in solid tumors.

 Although based on natural products, the proprietary ADC linker-drug technology developed by Synthon uses fully synthetic duocarmycin analogs.
-The unique design of the selectively cleavable linker connecting the antibody to the duocarmycin drug leads to high stability in circulation, and induces efficient release of the cytotoxin in the tumor.
+The unique design of the selectively cleavable linker connecting the antibody to the duocarmycin drug leads to high stability in circulation and induces the efficient release of the cytotoxin in the tumor.

 In this first-in-human Phase I dose-escalation and dose-expansion study, researchers assessed the safety and activity of trastuzumab duocarmazine in patients with advanced solid tumors.